RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 ## Start with Ubuntu Pre-configured Image from Ubuntu

-1) Download a complete pre-configured image (Ubuntu 20.04.5, RPi 4, 64 bit) onto the SD Card from https://cdimage.ubuntu.com/releases/20.04/release/.
-Choose the latest server version available (ubuntu-20.04.5-preinstalled-server-arm64+rasp.img.xz).
+1) Download a complete pre-configured image (Ubuntu 22.04.3, RPi 4, 64 bit) onto the SD Card from https://ubuntu.com/download/raspberry-pi.
+Choose the latest server version available (ubuntu-22.04.3-preinstalled-server-arm64+rasp.img.xz).

-2) Unpack image and change into the directory (unxz file, then tar xf)

-3) Install image on SD card, can use [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) and install the "custom" .img file that was downloaded (in order to utilize the 64 bit version).
+2) Install image on SD card, can use [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) and install the "custom" .img file that was downloaded (in order to utilize the 64 bit version).

 > Note: 4GB SD Card is too small, please consider a larger size card.